Nao Kosaka: Career

 In a late 2021 survey by Talent Power Ranking, Kosaka was ranked the seventh most popular teen actress in Japan (under twenty years old as of February 2022) based on public recognition and interest.
 Despite that, Kosaka did not appear in any acting work since returning from hiatus until 2024, when she joined the cast for the taiga drama Dear Radiance as Heian-era poet Sai'in no Chūjō, and appeared as supporting character Rin Arikawa in the feature film All of Tokyo, starring the Hinatazaka46 fourth generation members.
+In 2025, she appeared in the drama adaptation of Strobe Edge, which ran for 2 seasons.

+Since 2022, Kosaka has served as a brand ambassador for Sony Assurance (ソニー損保, Sony Sonpo), appearing in various television commercial campaigns for its auto insurance product line.
+These include solo spots and series alongside actresses Yuki Uchida and Asuka Saitō, as well as those featuring fellow Hinatazaka46 members Hinano Kamimura in 2024 and Kaho Fujishima and Yōko Shōgenji in 2025.
+Additionally, Kosaka provided her voice for the company's Good Drive mobile application and has hosted the radio program Sony Assurance Quest for the Future on J-Wave since 2023.

+Kosaka, along with Miku Kanemura and Yōko Shōgenji, was a subject of the Triangle Magazine 02 photo collection, or "visual magazine", published by Kodansha on January 23, 2024.
+Among the three models, she represented the theme "reunion".
+It placed first on both the Oricon Book and Photobook weekly rankings of its release week with 61 thousand copies sold.

 In November 2024, Kosaka ended her exclusive modelling contract with Seventeen after 6.5 years, expressing her wish to be seen more as an adult woman and an idol.
 On March 7, 2025, the fashion magazine Non-no announced that she would be one of its exclusive models.
+She graced the magazine's cover for the first time on its April 2026 issue.

+Kosaka made her voice acting debut together with Kaho Fujishima in the animated feature film That Time I Got Reincarnated as a Slime the Movie: Tears of the Azure Sea, released on February 27, 2026.

 Personal life

 Kosaka played volleyball in middle school and occasionally demonstrates her skill in her appearances.
 She has an older brother who is a Keyakizaka46 fan.

 Kosaka's main interests include dinosaurs and reptiles.
 She also enjoys comedy shows and named Kazuya Kojima of Unjash and Audrey as her favorite comedians.